Systematize Your Business Activities

 3. Production of the Product or Service

 You need a proven system, from the beginning to end, for producing the product or service that you have sold to the customer.
-The this proven system will ensure consistency of quality, ease of operation, efficiency of activity, and continually lower costs of production and delivery.
+This proven system will ensure consistency of quality, ease of operation, efficiency of activity, and continually lower costs of production and delivery.

 4. Delivery System